Oliviero Zuccarini: Political activist

 Zuccarini became, in effect, a full-time political activist in 1907 when he took on the post of secretary of the regional republican association at Cesena, in the adjacent region of Emilia-Romagna, focusing, principally, on trades union matters.
 He took on as editorial director at "Popolano", the Cesena-based political journal to which he had already been contributing for some years.
-He also took a lead in mediation attempts in differences that had arisen between farm workers who were employed according to a form of share cropper arrangement and those who were employed as wage labourers.
+He also took a lead in mediation attempts in differences that had arisen between farmworkers who were employed according to a form of sharecropper arrangement and those who were employed as wage labourers.
 The differences were mirrored in differences between republicanism and socialism.
 In 1910 he relocated back to Rome and became editor for the region of "Ragione", a political periodical directed by Ubaldo Comandini.
 Again, his contributions dealt with trades union issues.
-He became a member of the General Council of the "Chambers of Labour" ("Camere del Lavoro"), a national umbrella grouping with some of the characteristics of a twentieth century national trades union congress/federation.
+He became a member of the General Council of the "Chambers of Labour" ("Camere del Lavoro"), a national umbrella grouping with some of the characteristics of a twentieth-century national trades union congress/federation.
 Over the next couple of years in Rome, within the Italian Republican Party, Zuccarini built an increasingly effective political partnership with his fellow freemason Giovanni Conti.
 Together, the two men worked to give new impetus to the republican periodical publication "Il Attesa", with the dual objectives of opposing the policies of the Giolitti government and creating a new direction for the Republican Party.